wizardfan/gio-repository/README.md

   2. Make sure git is installed by typing the command "git".
 If not, to install git, type "sudo apt-get install git" and follow the instructions.
   3. Make sure java is installed as well, if not, type the command "sudo apt-get install default-jre"
   4. Download [this jar file version May 2016](https://github.com/wizardfan/gio_installer/blob/master/gio_installer-180516.jar?raw=true) to your hard drive (we recommend you put it in a newly created folder).
 At the command line, enter the folder and execute the jar file with the command `java -jar gio_installer-<version>.jar`.
 If you did not install Galaxy in its default folder, you can supply the folder name by using `java -jar gio_installer-<version>.jar /your/galaxy/folder`.
 The Java program will install GIO automatically.
-  5. At the end of the automatic process, a script will be executed to check the compatibility of all tools included.
-If some tool is not compatible with your system, please compile the source codes by yourself.
   6. Start Galaxy.
 If installation was successful, you will see the **Galaxy Integrated Omics** collection of tools in the tools panel on the left panel of the Galaxy window.

 Though gio-installer is designed to be as automatic as possible, it is currently necessary to install some tools separately, particularly those tools requiring locally installed databases/data.
 Please check the following instructions for these tools: